Sovereign-Labs/solana-proofs/README.md

 ## About
 This work is a byproduct of research that Sovereign was doing for a different feature.
 A subset of that research was useful for accomplishing attestations on state, so this is a WIP / POC to test out that idea and apply it for solana validator attestations on account state.
-The code is untested and mainly serves to illustrate the idea
+The code is untested and mainly serves to illustrate the idea.

+This is currently a WIP and documentation will be updated as other components are added (vote verification, committee determination)

 ## Background